 3. Streaming & Geo-Unblocking

-Budget VPNs frequently fail when used for streaming due to IP blacklisting.
-We tested access to major platforms using standard consumer accounts without special configurations.
+Budget VPNs frequently fail for streaming due to IP blacklisting.
+We tested access using standard consumer accounts without custom configurations.

 - Netflix (US, UK, EU)